purdue-arc/arc_robot_arm/setup_constructsim.md

 6. Continue following tutorials in the ROS packages
 - Launch the robot in Gazebo simulation with the chessboard world and Realsense ROS gazebo camera, using the [protoarm_bringup](https://github.com/purdue-arc/arc_robot_arm/tree/main/protoarm_bringup) package
 - Use the IK to run some test goal positions using the [protoarm_kinematics](https://github.com/purdue-arc/arc_robot_arm/tree/main/protoarm_kinematics) package

+## Questions or problems?

+Add an [issue](https://github.com/purdue-arc/arc_robot_arm/issues/new/choose) or add comments under articles in the wiki and we'll respond ASAP!